Pedro Llosas Badía

 Pedro Llosas y Badía (Pere Llosas i Badia) (1870–1955) was a Spanish right-wing politician.
 Active in Catalonia, he was first associated with the Carlists and then with the Primo de Rivera regime.
-He was the longest-serving Carlist deputy from Catalonia during the Restauración but is known mostly as the civil governor of La Coruña and Baleares provinces during the dictatorship.
+He was the longest-serving Carlist deputy from Catalonia during the Restauración but is known mostly as the civil governor of provinces of the Baleares (1921–1922, 1926–1930) and La Coruña (1925–1926).

 Family and youth

 The Llosas family has traditionally been active in the Catalan textile industry as cotton weavers; in the 19th century they established themselves in middle-low range of the local bourgeoisie.
 Paternal grandfather of Pedro, Juan Llosas Pujol, originated from Olot (Girona province), located in the comarca of Alta Garrotxa at the Pyrenean foothills.
 His son and Pedro's father, Juan Llosas Tenas (died 1872), in early years left his native region for Albacete, for over 20 years assisting his uncle in running a textile business.
 When the shop was inherited by his cousin, Albert Escubós Llosas, he returned to Olot and married Rosa Badía Trull (died 1896), a native of El Sallent.
 The couple possessed land properties in the neighboring Santa Pau and Mieres.
 Pedro was the only child of the couple.

 Except that he was very early orphaned by his father, next to nothing is known about Pedro's early childhood in Olot, a town that became a headquarters of Carlism during the Third Carlist War.
-In 1882 he entered the nearby Seminario-Colegio de Santa María del Collell, originally an ecclesiastic seminary in 1876 merged with Instituto de Segunda Enseñanza de Girona; the establishment allowed pursuing religious path but offered also commercial studies.
+In 1882 he entered the nearby Seminario-Colegio de Santa María del Collell, originally an ecclesiastic seminary in 1876 merged with Instituto de Segunda Enseñanza de Girona; the establishment allowed pursuing a religious path but offered also commercial studies.
 In 1887 he obtained bachillerato, officially issued by Instituto de Girona, and enrolled at Facultad de Filosofía y Letras in the University of Barcelona.
 Llosas graduated in 1890, his dissertation dedicated to the Gracchus land reforms in the ancient Rome and acknowledged with excellent marks.
-He pursued scientific path later on, already when he served as deputy in Madrid; in 1915 he graduated in Madrid in history, his thesis titled Renaixement de Catalunya, època del rei Martí l'Humà; also later he remained particularly interested in archeology.
+He pursued a scientific path later on, already when he served as deputy in Madrid; in 1915 he graduated in Madrid in history, his thesis titled Renaixement de Catalunya, època del rei Martí l'Humà; also later he remained particularly interested in archeology.
 One source refers to him as „abogado”.